dddomin3/DSPi/README.md

 - aj-snapshot is the automatic audio/midi auto connection daemon.
 May be able to replace this with `--jack-autoconnect` (and similar CLI flags) on guitarix and amsynth.
 - git to clone this repo
 - puredata and pd-ggee for MIDI translation and script launching on MIDI message
+- a2jmidid for alsa to jack midi bridging

 Allow jack server to use realtime priority (it'll ask when you're installing.
 Say yes.)